Udangtangtang-Driven-Developer/book-study/함수형 자바스크립트 입문/Chapter-03/README.md

 ];

 people.sort((a, b) =>
-  a.firstname < b.fistname ? -1 : a.firstname > b.firstname ?
+  a.firstname < b.firstname ? -1 : a.firstname > b.firstname ?
 1 : 0
 );
 ```